replicatedhq/replicated-docs/docs/intro-kots.md

 ## Overview

-The Replicated KOTS installer is a kubectl plugin that provides highly successful installs of Helm charts and Kubernetes applications into customer-controlled environments, including air gap environments.
-KOTS also provides an admin console, which can make application installation and management easier for customers that are less experienced with Kubernetes or Helm.
+Replicated KOTS is a kubectl plugin that provides highly successful installations of Helm charts and Kubernetes applications into customer-controlled environments, including on-prem and air gap environments.
+KOTS also supports installations onto VMs or bare metal servers through _embedded clusters_, which are clusters built from a customized Kubernetes distribution embedded with an application and provisioned in the customer environment at the time of installation.

 KOTS communicates securely with the Replicated vendor platform to synchronize customer licenses, check for available application updates, send instance data, share customer-generated support bundles, and more.